What to Know about Bikes on Campus

 you must have a headlight that illuminates the path when riding at night

-- Other vehicle code for bicycles
+- other vehicle code for bicycles

 Bicylists can ride everywhere on campus roadways, paths and courtyards except the Walk Zone.
 The Walk Zone is defined as Sproul Plaza, Dwinelle Plaza, Sather Rd. and any other clearly marked areas during the period of peak pedestrian traffic, 8am-6pm, M–F— when and where bicyclists must walk their bicycles or be subject to citation.
-The Dismount Zone applies to all others on wheeled transport too, like skateboards and scooters.
+The Walk Zone applies to all others on wheeled transport too, like skateboards and scooters.
 When in doubt, WALK in the Zone!

 BEST (Bicycle Education & Safety Training)

-If you are cited for a "Walkt Zone" violation, you may reduce the fee to $50 by attending a 2 hour BEST class.
+If you are cited for a "Walk Zone" violation, you may reduce the fee to $50 by attending a 2 hour BEST class.
 Classes are held at UCPD twice monthly, the first Monday and the last Thursday of every month, at #1 Sproul Hall at 3:00 PM.
 Classes are administered by the East Bay Bicycle Coalition.
 If you decide not to attend the BEST class, citations will be submitted to the Clerk of the Court for normal processing.